wolray/seq-java/README.md

 ```

 ### Terminal operations
 Like any other streaming API, a `seq` is not evaluated until calling terminal operations.
+However, there is an extra abstraction layer between those operations and the real outputs.
+It is called `Folder`.

+With `Folder`, all termination operators returns a `Folder` instance, which is still lazy.
+The final output is only computed when the `eval()` method is called.

 #### eval
 Same as Java `stream.forEach` and Kotlin `sequence.forEach`.
 ```java